emmanuelg6912/sep10-freedom-project/prep/content.md

     <img width="1024" height="1536" src="https://github.com/user-attachments/assets/63813501-1901-4bd6-ab2d-bb9cf1fd8411"/>

-   *  A button can be pressed that sends a signal to the drone that allows it to automatically camouflage with its environment
+   *  A button can be pressed that sends a signal to the drone that allows it to automatically camouflage with its environment.
+   *
-   *  It can do this by scanning the environment it is in and changing its RGB color to blend in with its environment
+   *  It can do this by scanning the environment it is in and changing its RGB color to blend in with its environment.

    *  If that seems difficult to create then maybe using a software app to change the color may be possible.

-### Sources that I Found:
+### Sources Found:

 **Sources on 3D Printing Technologies:**

 * ["how 3d printing is helping wildlife conservation"](https://3dprint.com/240920/how-3d-printing-is-helping-wildlife-conservation/#:~:text=Coral&text=Coral%20reefs%20provide%20habitat%20and,creating%20a%20new%20living%20reef.)

-   * This article goes into detail about 3d printing and how it helps in conserving animal wildlife
+   * This article goes into detail about 3d printing and how it helps in conserving animal wildlife.

 **Sources on Radio Frequency Signals:**